vueuse/schema-org/docs/schema/webpage.md

   /**
    * A reference-by-ID to the WebSite node.
    */
-  isPartOf?: IdReference
+  isPartOf?: WebSite|IdReference
   /**
    * A reference-by-ID to the Organisation node.
    * Note: Only for the home page.
    */
-  about?: IdReference
+  about?: Organization|IdReference
   /**
    * A reference-by-ID to the author of the web page.
    */
-  author?: IdReference|IdReference[]
+  author?: Arrayable<IdReference|Person|Organization>
   /**
    * The language code for the page; e.g., en-GB.
    */
-  inLanguage?: string|string[]
+  inLanguage?: Arrayable<string>
   /**
    * The time at which the page was originally published, in ISO 8601 format; e.g., 2015-10-31T16:10:29+00:00.
    */